 - a.
 The batter will be allowed a maximum of 5 pitches (due to time constraints), and then the Tee will be brought out.
 The batter will be allowed hit the ball off the Tee until he hits a fair ball. - b.
 The Coach or team representative will be pitching to his/her own team.
 If a batted ball, from either the pitcher or the tee, hits the Coach, the ball is declared dead and the batter gets one extra pitch.
 Coaches must make a reasonable attempt to avoid the ball so the other team will be able to field the ball. - c.
 Any batted ball must pass the arc to be considered a fair ball. - 2.
 OFFENSIVE COACHING: Coaches must stay in or around their dugout.
 Coaches may not help the batter, or coach from behind the batter. - 3.
-BASE RUNNING: Base runners considered "out" by their coach, must return to the dug out and may not remain on the base.
+BASE RUNNING: Base runners can advance as many bases after a hit.
+Base runners considered "out" by their coach, must return to the dugout and may not remain on the base.